the-anna-project/annad/doc/concept/connection.md

   which is simply used to prefix data structures to a certain scope.
 This prefix might also indicate a relation to some `<trial-scope>`.
-- When talking about a `<clg-tree-id>`, we talk about an identifier for combined, executable behavior.
+- When talking about a `<clg-tree-id>`, we talk about an identifier for combined, executable behaviour.
-- When talking about a `<behavior-coordinate>`, we talk about a single point within the connection space, which represents one single CLG associated with a very specific CLG tree.
+- When talking about a `<behaviour-coordinate>`, we talk about a single point within the connection space, which represents one single CLG associated with a very specific CLG tree.
 A CLG's coordinate represents its location within the connection space.
 This representation of a CLG's location is calculated continuously by interacting with the balance system.
 Thus coordinates might be recalculated to align them to successful CLG trees.
-- When talking about a `<behavior-ID>`, we talk about a very unique identifier of a CLG, which is generated for each CLG execution that is not related to an already known CLG tree ID.
-That way a single CLG can be represented as unique CLG with its own very unique connections and behaviors.
+- When talking about a `<behaviour-ID>`, we talk about a very unique identifier of a CLG, which is generated for each CLG execution that is not related to an already known CLG tree ID.
+That way a single CLG can be represented as unique CLG with its own very unique connections and behaviours.
 - When talking about an `<information-coordinate>`, we talk about a single point within the connection space, which represents one single information sequence.
   An information sequence's coordinate represents its location within the